hilaryrowe/documentation3/dashboardTab/performanceChart.md

   **Note:** The Performance subtab may appear differently than in the image below.
 A unique name specific to your organization may display instead.

+  1. On the Dashboard Tab, select an asset and date from the Filter Tab and click Update.
+  2. Click the Performance subtab to display the Performance chart.
+Unplanned downtime displays by category as a percentage of machine downtime.

+   * Hover over the bar chart bars to see the number of hours of downtime for that category.